The following moving tips have been provided to assist you with packing and will ultimately help save you time and money.

 - If you have the original carton(s) for any flat screen tv’s, now is the time to locate them and have them ready for the movers.

 - Now is a good time have rugs (including area rugs) cleaned.

 - Develop a game plan.
 For example, you may plan to pack one room at a time or to pack a few cartons a day, starting well ahead of the move.

-- Gather packing supplies - plenty of newsprint and tissue paper, 1 1/2 to 2 inch wide packing or shipping tape for sealing cartons, markers identifying carton contents, scissors or box cutters, strong, corrugated cartons with covers.
+- Gather packing supplies – plenty of newsprint and tissue paper, packing tape for sealing cartons, markers identifying carton contents, (always mark cartons on the side.
+Never the top), scissors or box cutters, strong, corrugated cartons that close.
 Note: We can supply you with specially made cartons for everything from mattresses to clothing and mirrors.
 The added protection of mover-provided cartons may avoid damage that results from the use of poor-quality packing materials.